 Make sure you are not in default on any educational loan and do not show an unwillingness to repay an educational loan or owe any refund on a grant or student loan.

 Meet with a Heartland Community College loan officer for pre-loan counseling and complete a Student Loan Request Form if required.

 Schedule an appointment to meet with a financial aid officer if you have significant prior borrowing as part of the college's debt management plan.
-You may be required to submit an appeal to the College's Appeals Committee in order to borrow additional funds under the student loan program.
+You may be required to complete a smart borrower packet in order to borrow additional funds under the student loan program.

 Borrower Information Sheet

 A form that requires two references and how to access your financial history.
 This form is required yearly when borrowing at HCC.
 Complete the 2018-2019 borrower information sheet (PDF) and turn in to the financial aid office.
 Attach Financial Aid History page from NSLDS when submitting the Borrower Information Sheet.